imiolek-ireneusz/eduActiv8/README.md

 The installation guide is available at the following address: www.eduactiv8.org/installation/

-To download the official source or the 'compiled' package visit: https://sourceforge.net/projects/eduactiv8
+To download the 'compiled' package visit: https://sourceforge.net/projects/eduactiv8